AustinWiley/Burger_sequelize/README.md

 A step by step series of examples that tell you how to get a development env running

-Clone the repo to your computer usingthe command line:
+Clone the repo to your computer using the command line:

 ```
 git clone git@github.com:AustinWiley/Burger_sequelize.git